 "Breakthrough models are the insight into the business model or into the organisational structure that allows it to achieve some sort of "10x" impact on some metric that matters: whether it's 10x less cost, 10x less time, 10x more effective, etc.

 If we use the fantastical language of the Silicon Valley, we may call the exponential company a beanstalk, and the breakthrough model, sometimes I call it alchemy.
 So if you have magic beans, if you have alchemy, if so — you might be a unicorn."

 "Innovation never starts in the mass market.
 They either start in unserved markets or extreme markets.
 You have to start there and move your way to the mass market.
 Otherwise, you're probably end-up failing."

 "Another common thing that education companies don't do — they don't look around the world for the education companies they are going to compete with and they don't differentiate enough.
 In our experience, the more differentiated you are, the more you escape any competition whatsoever, the more you are outside of existing categories, the more likely you are to achieve that breakthrough growth."

 "The entrepreneur thinks that the plan is something that you tell your investors so they give you more money and leave you alone.
 Actually, you need to:

 - understand where are you spending your money and why;

 - make sure you have an appropriate team size;

 Every early-stage startup needs support to grow into a sustainable business.
 We, at xEdu, have been building the best ecosystem for edtech companies for two years already.
 Based in Finland, we maximize upon the expertise of our nation’s superior educational system as well as pioneering tech/gaming scene and combine it with our dynamic global network of innovators, educators, entrepreneurs, and investors.

-The application round for our fifth batch is closing on 31 December.
+The application round for our sixth batch is closing on 08 August.
 Don't miss your chance to put your company on the radar of Learn Capital and our whole investor network.